 At Kensington Primary School we follow the National Curriculum Programme of Study to deliver our Computing units of work throughout the school.
 Our aim is to equip pupils with the ability to use computational thinking and creativity to understand and contribute towards our changing world.
-This involves instilling confidence, independence and initiative and engagement through a variety of multimedia devices including laptops, iPads, digital cameras and a vast range of software.
+This involves instilling confidence, independence and initiative and engagement through a variety of multimedia devices including Chromebooks, iPads and a vast range of software.
 This is experienced through the explicit teaching of the subject and through other subjects using a cross-curricular approach.

-Nursery and Reception children use the Interactive Whiteboard and a desktop computer to develop their fine motor skills by using the stylus to draw and write and the mouse when using paint software.
-They also have access to iPads during free flow activity sessions and learn about controlling devices and position and direction through the use of Beebot devices.
+Nursery and Reception children use the Interactive Whiteboard and a desktop computer to develop their fine motor skills.
+They also have access to iPads during free flow activity sessions and learn about controlling devices and position and direction through the use of a range of basic software

 At Key Stage 1 and 2 pupils learn how to: